Narendra-jinka/DevTinder/Backend/src/HandNotes.md

 4 args -> 1) err , 2) req , 3) res , 4) next() ;

 but better to use try-catch

+this is for my brother to show how to use github in vs code